What Is Mineral Oil?

 Mineral oil in skincare and cosmetic formulations has always been met with controversy.
 The controversy around this ingredient mainly focuses on where it is derived and anecdotal evidence that it clogs pores.

 The controversy around this ingredient can lead to a lot of confusion on behalf of the consumer.
 If mineral oil is so bad for skincare, then why is it so widely used? such as in moisturizer, ointments, eye creams, and makeup.
-These are great questions to ask, especially in the United States, where regulation of personal care products is less strict than in other parts of the world.
+These are great questions to ask, we will discuss the benefits and myths around this ingredient below.

 Synergetic ingredients: Works well with most ingredients.